THE REPORT CARD

 Is On-Site Grading at the National Worth the Premium?

-The National runs July 29 to August 2, 2026 in Rosemont, and with PSA's mail-in queue still working down a backlog of roughly 12 million cards, on-site grading is the one lane where you can walk out with a slab the same week.
-The premium for that speed is real money, though.
+The National ran July 29 to August 2, 2026 in Rosemont, and with PSA's mail-in backlog back up to 12.4 million cards, on-site grading is the one lane where you can walk out with a slab the same week.
+The premium for that speed is real money, and this year it got more expensive mid-show.
 Here is the break-even, so you can decide with arithmetic instead of show-floor adrenaline.

 What does grading at the 2026 National cost?

-The comparison lane is PSA's mail-in Regular at $79.99, posted at 40 to 50 business days and realistically slower while the backlog burns down (we track that in the living backlog analysis).
-Call the difference a $69 premium for compressing months into days.
+The comparison lane is PSA's mail-in Regular at $79.99, posted at 40 to 50 business days and realistically slower while the backlog grows (we track that in the living backlog analysis).
+So the premium for compressing months into days is about $150 at the Express price, and about $319 once only Super Express is left.

 What does the premium actually buy?